-Due to the international scope of our operations, our assets, earnings, expenses and cash flows are influenced by movements in exchange rates of several currencies, particularly the U.S. dollar, the Pound Sterling and the euro.
-Our reporting currency is denominated in U.S. dollars and our functional currency is the Pound Sterling (except that the functional currency of our U.S. subsidiary is the U.S. dollar) and the majority of our operating expenses are paid in Pound Sterling.
-We also regularly acquire services, consumables and materials in U.S. dollars, Pound Sterling and the euro.
+Due to the international scope of our operations, our assets, earnings, expenses and cash flows are influenced by movements in exchange rates of several currencies, particularly the U.S. dollar, the Pound Sterling and the Euro.
+Our reporting currency is denominated in U.S. dollars and our functional currency is the U.S. dollar (except that the functional currency of our U.K. subsidiary is the Pound Sterling) and the majority of our operating expenses are paid in both Pound Sterling and U.S. dollars.
+We also regularly acquire services, consumables and materials in U.S. dollars, Pound Sterling and the Euro.
 Further potential future revenue may be derived from abroad, particularly from the United States.
 As a result, our business and the price of our ADSs has been affected and may in the future be affected by fluctuations in foreign exchange rates between the Pound Sterling and these other currencies, which may also have a significant impact on our results of operations and cash flows from period to period.
 Currently, we do not have any exchange rate hedging arrangements in place.
-See Note 2 in the notes to our annual financial statements for a description of foreign exchange risks.
+See Note 2 in the notes to our consolidated financial statements for a description of foreign exchange risks.

-In addition, the possible abandonment of the euro by one or more members of the European Union, or the EU, could materially affect our business in the future.
-Despite measures taken by the EU to provide funding to certain EU member states in financial difficulties and by a number of European countries to stabilize their economies and reduce their debt burdens, it is possible that the euro could be abandoned in the future as a currency by countries that have adopted its use.
+In addition, the possible abandonment of the Euro by one or more members of the European Union, or the EU, could materially affect our business in the future.
+Despite measures taken by the EU to provide funding to certain EU member states in financial difficulties and by a number of European countries to stabilize their economies and reduce their debt burdens, it is possible that the Euro could be abandoned in the future as a currency by countries that have adopted its use.
 This could lead to the re-introduction of individual currencies in one or more EU member states, or in more extreme circumstances, the dissolution of the EU.
-The effects on our business of a potential dissolution of the EU, the exit of one or more EU member states from the EU or the abandonment of the euro as a currency, are impossible to predict with certainty, and any such events could have a material adverse effect on our business, financial condition and results of operations.
+The effects on our business of a potential dissolution of the EU, the exit of one or more EU member states from the EU or the abandonment of the Euro as a currency, are impossible to predict with certainty, and any such events could have a material adverse effect on our business, financial condition and results of operations.